Like what you’ve read? Subscribe:

 But non-occupant owner insurance (French PNO) also offers guarantees relating to the rental of the property.
 These guarantees depend on the insurers, but it is possible to find:

-Although PNO insurance is compulsory for property located in a condominium, it is reasonable to question its validity.
-Even if the apartment (or house) is rented, the insurance taken out by the tenant does not cover all possible damages.
-Therefore, PNO insurance supplements the tenant's coverage to protect the owner's property best.
-Besides, some damage is not the responsibility of the tenant (construction defect, pipe exploding due to frost, etc.).
-In this case, it is the PNO insurance or the condominium insurance that compensates the tenant (source: https://www.magazine-assurance.fr/assurance-proprietaire-non-occupant-toutes-raisons-de-souscrire/ ).
+Although PNO insurance is compulsory for property located in a condominium, one could question it.
+For, if the apartment (or house) is rented, the insurance taken out by the tenant does not cover all damages.
+PNO insurance supplements the tenant's coverage to protect the owner's property.
+Besides, not all damage is the tenant's responsibility (ex: construction defect, pipe exploding due to frost).

 Finally, PNO insurance comes at a reasonable cost, and insurance premiums are deductible from landlord income.
 Therefore, it is advantageous to protect your home throughout the year, whatever its rental situation.